Values, Aims & Visions

 - As a Church of England School near the sea in Cornwall, we aim to inspire our children through the beauty of creation

-- The school is in the centre of a coastal community and promotes strong links with the parish
+- The school is in the centre of a coastal community and promotes strong links with the Parish

-- We support the provision of inclusive, broad and balanced curriculum, recognising the individuality of each child and fostering tolerance and mutual respect for all members of society
+- We support the provision of inclusive, broad and balanced curriculum, recognising the individuality of each child and fostering tolerance and mutual respect for all members of society and all faiths

 - We aim to instil Christian beliefs and values as our children set sail on their own life’s journey